This post may contain affiliate links. For more information, please read the full disclosure policy here.

-I know, I know.
-Budget travel and the United States are seldom in the same sentence.
+I know that budget travel in the United States is a sentence seldom heard.
 But I’m a frugal one so I always look to make my money stretch to as many days and places as possible.
 Here are the tips I picked up during my journey #BussingUSA last fall.
 I traversed the entire country in two months and this is my ultimate guide to the cheapest accommodation, transport, food and more.
 I want to help you get the most experience for the least expense.
 Let’s budget travel in the United States together.

 In the beginning I was unsure about couchsurfing as a solo female traveller.
 But I had read fellow bloggers’ posts about how much they enjoyed it, so I thought I would give it a go.
 It is the best budget accommodation option in the United States, and everywhere else in the world for that matter.
-I surfed on four couches/mattresses during my trip and I met some fantastic people during each occasion.
+I surfed on four couches/mattresses during my trip and I met some fantastic people on each occasion.

 Through my host in Boston I met fellow travellers, my host in Charleston showed me the sights and my host in Montgomery took me out for the night.
 I am a nervous traveller, so this was a big step for me.
 But in the end, it was a great experience and I was glad, as always, that I stopped listening to my self-doubt and stepped out of my comfort zone.
 Couchsurfing helped cut my costs and it allowed me to see more sides to each place that I wouldn’t have had the opportunity to see if I was staying in a hostel.